IFTTT Alternatives: For People Ready to Scale

 Ultimate $67/mo annual-$79/mo

 Tray.ai Scaling SaaS and advanced integrations Usage-based, enterprise-packaged via sales.
-Strong API connectors Moderate to High No public pricing; complex for small teams
+Strong API connectors Expert No public pricing, complex for small teams, higher costs at scale.

 Top IFTTT alternatives